 Spinal Cord Injuries and Pressure Ulcers: Key Points

-Pressure ulcers can be costly to treat, force you to take time off work, and be painful.
+Pressure ulcers can be costly to treat, force you to take time off work, and can be painful or even life-threatening.
 This complication of spinal cord injury may be common, but it’s also preventable.

 By performing regular skin inspections, cushioning bony areas of the skin, maintaining a healthy weight, and making an effort to reposition the body throughout the day, individuals can minimize their risk of developing pressure sores and improve their quality of life.